Coronavirus Covid-19 – updated 25 August 2020

 - make space: stay at least a metre away from people not in your household

 If you are feeling unwell, get a test and do not leave home for at least 10 days.

 - If you have any symptoms or have been in contact with anyone with symptoms of the Coronavirus, you must self-isolate for 14 days.

-We have also asked that residents wash their hands before and after using the machines; please also wipe down any surfaces you have used with diluted bleach or an anti-bacterial spray.
+- Please also wipe down any surfaces you have used with diluted bleach or an anti-bacterial spray

 What community engagement events are taking place?